 Mistreatment of patients

 Sad stories emerged in this period of ill-treatment of patients in psychiatric institutions.
 A number of former patients at these facilities lodged legal claims of abuse by staff and doctors.
 In some cases, these patients received official apologies.
-In the mid-2000s the Confidential Forum for Former In-Patients of Psychiatric Hospitals heard further stories of abuse and mistreatment.
+Between 2005 and 2007 the Confidential Forum for Former In-Patients of Psychiatric Hospitals heard further stories of abuse and mistreatment.